cnpm/npminstall/README.md

   -r, --registry: specify custom registry
   -c, --china: specify in china, will automatically using chinses npm registry and other binary's mirrors -d, --detail: show detail log of installation
+  --trace: show memory and cpu usages traces of installation
   --ignore-scripts: ignore all preinstall / install and postinstall scripts during the installation
   --forbidden-licenses: forbit install packages which used these licenses
+  --engine-strict: refuse to install (or even consider installing) any package that claims to not be compatible with the current Node.js version.
 ```

 #### npmuninstall